 7. And more…

 The reasons why credit union and bank websites should have prominent search bars (and strong search functionality behind it, as well as well-written content to drive great search results) go on, and on.
 Consider, for example, how a prominently displayed search bar:

-- allows consumers to self-service and answer their own questions.
+- Allows consumers to self-serve and answer their own questions.

-Can’t have search bar without search functionality and strong support content behind it.
+Can’t have a search bar without search functionality & strong support content behind it

-The sheer presence of a search bar is meaningless unless it is bolstered by 1) strong search algorithms that deliver highly relevant search results, and 2) well-written and structured support answers.
+The sheer presence of a search bar is meaningless unless it is bolstered by:

 What do we mean by the latter?
 A well-written and structured support answer will not only answer the user’s question or search query, it will provide additional, relevant information, and provide a call to action to further engage the user.